About Me

 It’s the foundation of my coaching today.
 My work isn’t about slow, passive discovery.
 It’s an operator’s structured playbooks and real-time feedback fused with empathetic coaching, so leaders can find their way and make better decisions faster.

-This also shapes my teaching as an adjunct at Cornell Tech, where I’m proud to help bridge classroom and real-world practice.
-My courses have reached 6,000+ students globally and I also share playbooks, insights and unfiltered conversations through my podcast, Executives Unplugged.
-I’m actively creating the fresh, open-source content I wished existed back in 2008.
+This also shapes my teaching as an adjunct at Cornell Tech, where I bridge the classroom with real-world practice.
+My courses have reached 6K+ students globally and I also share playbooks, insights and unfiltered conversations through Executives Unplugged.

 Outside the Arena

 I grew up in NH and still love driving pickup trucks.
 I earned an MBA and a BS in Electrical and Computer Engineering from Cornell.
-Outside work, you might find me traveling with my family, practicing to become a BBQ pitmaster, going for a bike ride, or cheering for the New England Patriots.
+Outside work, you might find me traveling with my family, cooking low and slow BBQ, riding my bike, or cheering for the New England Patriots.
 I also have a dog that’s largely Belgian Malinois and needs 4-5 miles of exercise per day.
 I get plenty of steps.

 Let's Connect